Sense and Sensibility (1995 film): Filming

 Lee became known for his "frightening" tendency not to "mince words".
 He often had the cast do numerous takes for a scene to get the perfect shot, and was not afraid to call something "boring" if he disliked it.
 Thompson later recalled that Lee would "always come up to you and say something unexpectedly crushing", such as asking her not to "look so old".
 She also commented, however, that "he doesn't indulge us but is always kind when we fail".
-Due to Thompson's extensive acting experience, Lee encouraged her to practice t'ai chi to "help her relax [and] make her do things simpler".
+Due to Thompson's extensive acting experience, Lee encouraged her to practice tai chi to "help her relax [and] make her do things simpler".
 Other actors soon joined them in meditating – according to Doran, it "was pretty interesting.
 There were all these pillows on the floor and these pale-looking actors were saying, 'What have we got ourselves into?'
 [Lee] was more focused on body language than any director I've ever seen or heard of."
 He suggested Winslet read books of poetry and report back to him to best understand her character.
 He also had Thompson and Winslet live together to develop their characters' sisterly bond.
 Many of the cast took lessons in etiquette and riding side-saddle.

 Lee found that in contrast to Chinese cinema, he had to dissuade many of the actors from using a "very stagy, very English tradition.
 Instead of just being observed like a human being and getting sympathy, they feel they have to do things, they have to carry the movie."
 Grant in particular often had to be restrained from giving an "over-the-top" performance; Lee later recalled that the actor is "a show stealer.
 You can't stop that.
 I let him do, I have to say, less 'star' stuff, the Hugh Grant thing ... and not [let] the movie serve him, which is probably what he's used to now."
 For the scene in which Elinor learns Edward is unmarried, Thompson found inspiration from her reaction to her father's death.
 Grant was unaware that Thompson would cry through most of his speech, and the actress attempted to reassure him, "'There's no other way, and I promise you it'll work, and it will be funny as well as being touching.'
 And he said, 'Oh, all right,' and he was very good about it."
 Lee had one demand for the scene, that Thompson avoid the temptation to turn her head towards the camera.